Project overview

 SME Ready for the Future

 Countless companies will have to change their business models to stay competitive.
 They need to innovate to be prepared for a greener and more digital future.
 One way to cope with this challenge is to seek support from so-called innomediaries that function as innovation bridgers or change agents.
-The SMERF project offers smaller companies guidance on working with innomediaries.
-The project also creates a transnational inno-green market for transforming companies across central Europe.
+The SMERF project offered smaller companies guidance on working with innomediaries.
+The project also created a transnational inno-green market for transforming companies across central Europe.

 2,49m €